 - Color variation may occur

-3. Milk-Bone Mini's Flavor Snacks Canister
+3. Milk-Bone Minis Flavor Snacks Canister

 - Low calorie per treat

-- Clean ingredient list: No corn, soy, or artificial flavors
+- No corn, soy, or artificial flavors: Reduces risk of digestive upset

-- Simple, clean ingredients
+- Clean, simple ingredients

 - High treat count per bag

-- Limited flavor variety
+- Limited protein variety

 5. WAG Peanut Butter & Banana Training Treats 2 lb

-- No added corn, soy, or wheat: Supports sensitive stomachs
+- No added corn, soy, or wheat for sensitive stomachs

-- Unique flavor combination
+- Unique peanut butter & banana flavor

-- No artificial colors
+- No artificial colors or flavors

 - Made in the USA